Lexagon02/D0020E-project/README.md

-In the repo there is two builds provided, one for Windows and Mac each
+In the repo there is two builds provided, one for Windows and and one for Mac.

 In order to run the game you must have a camera connected.
 Use the "runGame.bat" file to start the game, which opens both the python colortracking script and the game.